Khalid Khurshid: Political career

 Khurshid contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-13 (Astore-I) on the ticket of the PTI.
 He won the election by a margin of 1,719 votes.
 He garnered 5,297 votes, defeating Rana Farman Ali of the PML(N) received 4,033 votes.
 The PTI had nominated Khalid Khurshid Khan as its candidate for the Chief Minister of Gilgit-Baltistan on 27 November 2020.
 On 30 November 2020, he was elected as Chief Minister of Gigit-Baltistan.

 Under the GB Investment Program, Khalid partnered with the private sector and academia to attract new investors to invest in Gilgit-Baltistan and succeeded in signing thirty two MOU with various investors at Dubai Expo.

-He is highly acknowledged by PTI workers on staying by side of Imran Khan after removal of later from the government.

 On 4 July 2023, he was disqualified following a court case that revealed his law degree from London to be fake.
 The case against Khursheed was filed by Ghulam Shahzad Agha, a member of the Pakistan People's Party (PPP) who argued that his degree was fraudulent.
 The court verdict was delivered by a three-member bench is considered as a politically engineered judgement to oust PTI from government.
 Despite facing challenges from multiple fronts, including a case in the Election Commission of Gilgit-Baltistan and a no-confidence motion in the assembly, Khursheed's disqualification was ultimately determined by the court.
 As a result of his disqualification, the PTI government in Gilgit-Baltistan was dissolved.

 On 21 December 2023, he was also disqualified from the party’s regional presidency.